Spoiler: no one has that much imagination.

 - Real wedding examples

-And no, those three photos from 2019 don’t count.
+And no, three photos from 2019 do not count.

 The Investment That Pays Off